How big is the creator economy market? The answer to that question is not simple.

 And it goes great in cahoots with multiple platforms, migrating the most loyal fans from a platform where they get free content to a platform where creators can monetize them.

 This makes Patreon appealing to creators of all sizes and niches.

 How much money do creators make?

 These stats by Linktree had people shook, myself included.
-The fact that 46% of full-time creators make less than $1000 annually is a slap in the face – it’s not easy for creators to earn money.
+The fact that 46% of full-time creators make less than $1000 annually is a reality check – it’s not easy for creators to earn money.

-Social platforms need to provide multiple (and easier) monetization tools, and creators need to learn how to diversify their revenue streams.
+Social platforms need to provide multiple (and easier) monetization tools, and creators need to educate themselves on how to monetize and diversify their revenue streams.

 Now let’s see how much the top creators actually make: